Emperordmasac/taxonomy-clone/README.md

 2. ~[Prisma: Error: ENOENT: no such file or directory, open '/var/task/.next/server/chunks/schema.prisma'](https://github.com/prisma/prisma/issues/16117)~
 3. ~[Next.js 13: Client side navigation does not update head](https://github.com/vercel/next.js/issues/42414)~

+## Why not trpc, Turborepo or X?

+Well for starter, I don't know what it is but i will find out

+I might add this later.
+For now, I want to see how far we can get using Next.js only.

+If you have some suggestions, feel free to create an issue.

 ## Running Locally

 1. Install dependencies using Yarn: